jack-michaud/portfolio/plants/minecraft-server-bot.md

 ## Outline

-In this blog post, I'll outline how I addressed each of these issues and show how I built this repo.
+In this post, I'll outline how I addressed each of these issues and show how I built this repo.

 1. **Discord bot** as an interface for my friends to launch and stop the server